-Several years ago, the Israel Office assumed responsibility for the Wiesenthal Center's activities in Eastern Europe and has focused on combatting the growing phenomenon of Holocaust distortion in the post-Communist countries in the region.
+Several years ago, the Israel Office assumed responsibility for the Wiesenthal Center's activities in Eastern Europe and has focused on combatting the growing phenomenon of

+Holocaust distortion in the post-Communist countries in the region.
 Thus, for example, the Israel Office has monitored and protested against neo-Nazi and extreme right marches in Lithuania, Latvia and Estonia and drawn attention in numerous op-eds published widely to the efforts by governments to minimize the role played in the Holocaust by local Nazi collaborators and promote the canard of equivalency between Nazi and Communist crimes.

 In addition, the author of this report has, together with popular Lithuanian author Ruta Vanagaite, written a book entitled Musiskiai (Our People) which deals with Lithuanian complicity in Holocaust crimes and which exposed the distorted narrative of the Holocaust adopted and disseminated by the Lithuanian government.
-The book has been published in Lithuanian (2016), Polish (2017), Hebrew (2018), Russian (2018), Swedish (2019), and English (under the title Our People: Discovering Lithuania's Hidden Holocaust [Rowman & Littlefield, 2020]).
+The book has been published in Lithuanian (2016), Polish (2017), Hebrew (2018), Russian (2018), Swedish (2019), Japanese (2022) and English (under the title Our People: Discovering Lithuania's Hidden Holocaust [Rowman & Littlefield, 2020]), and is scheduled to appear in Dutch and Ukrainian.